elel-m-b/Inception/README.md

 A complete, from-first-principles guide to the 42 School **Inception** project — covering Linux, virtualization, Docker, Docker Compose, networking, NGINX, TLS, PHP-FPM, WordPress, MariaDB, shell scripting, process management, security, and debugging.

-This is not project documentation.
-This is a textbook.
-Read it top to bottom once, then use it as a reference while you build.

 ---